jeffrschneider/AgentMesh/README.md

 - Example: "Mesh, are there any agents that convert .pptx files to .pdf?"
 - Natural Language Accessibility: The agent catalog must expose its functionality—listing, searching, and retrieving agent details—through a natural language interface, allowing other agents or users to query it conversationally (e.g., "Find me an agent for scheduling" or "What agents handle customer support?").
 - The catalog has several fields like organization (e.g., "Apple Inc."), owner (e.g., "Dev Team Alpha"), description (e.g., "Handles ticket triaging for IT"), price (e.g., "Free" or "$0.01 per query"), and additional attributes like version or domain, ensuring rich, discoverable profiles.
+- The full spec for the Catalog Service is here: https://github.com/jeffrschneider/AgentMesh/blob/main/Catalog/spec.md

 ## The Mesh Newspaper
 Agents can get recent information on the mesh.
 This includes data on new agents, new mesh rules, new mesh core services, etc.